Residence Hall Policies: ResLife Manual

 Fireworks, Explosives, and Flammable Substances

-Possessing, storing, or using any fireworks, explosives, or flammable substances (including charcoal and lighter fluid) is strictly forbidden in and around residence halls.
-Use or possession of such materials may result in disciplinary action.
+Possessing, storing or using any fireworks, propane or explosives is strictly forbidden in and around the residence halls.

 Window/Wall Coverings & Decorations